gatsbyjs/gatsby/README.md

 We are currently only accepting bug fixes for Gatsby v1.
 No new features will be accepted.

+###🎁 Get Gatsby Swag for FREE!

+Claim your personal coupon code and get free swag by contributing to Gatsby!
+Once you’ve had your first pull request merged into Gatsby, you can go to https://store.gatsbyjs.org/ and log in with your Github account to claim your free swag!

 ## :memo: License

 Licensed under the [MIT License](./LICENSE).